Two week long festival of Data Innovation

 DataFest19 focused on collaboration and doing #DataTogether as a community.
 It was our most ambitious and most successful DataFest to date with last year’s festival attracting more than 4,000 people attending 62 events across Scotland.

-Each year, the festival focuses on an emerging theme for the industry and now we’re looking forward to March 2020, when we’ll bring you the fourth DataFest that is going to take you #BeyondData.
+Each year, the festival focuses on an emerging theme for the industry and the theme for DataFest20 was set as #BeyondData.

-Over 60 fringe events will take place throughout Scotland from 9th to 20th March 2020, held by members of the data and tech community and included meetups, hackathons, debates, workshops and activities focused on data innovation.
+Over 80 fringe events were organised throughout Scotland from 9th to 20th March 2020, by members of the data and tech community and included meetups, hackathons, debates, workshops and activities focused on data innovation.

 Visit the DataFest website for more information

 The fortnight of data innovation ends with DataSummit, our 2 day international conference held in Edinburgh.

 We had an amazing line up of inspirational and thought provoking speakers, including the Cambridge-Analytica whistleblower Christopher Wylie, the BBC’s ‘Face of Space’ Dr Maggie Aderin-Pocock, Dr Sue Black, Cassie Kozyrkov, Chief Decision Scientist at Google, and Liberty Vittert.

 We were also delighted to welcome the First Minister, Nicola Sturgeon, who spoke of her belief in the importance of data-driven innovation.